Demigiant/demilib/README.md

 Miscellaneous editor panels.
 #####DeEditorTools > Scenes Panel
 Open from Tools > Demigiant > Scenes Panel
-A dockable panel with all scenes in the build, with options to enable/disable them.
+A dockable panel with all scenes in the build.
+You can click them directly to switch to the given scene, or use a toggle to enable/disable each.
 ####DeExtensions
 *Unity 5 or later*
 Miscellaneous runtime extensions.